track02/Scheme---SICP/Notes.md

 (if {predicate} {consequent} {alternative})
 ```

+With an `if` expression, the interpreter starts by evaluating the predicate, if it evaluates to true then `consequent` is evaluated and its value returned otherwise `alternative` is evaluated and its value returned instead.

 In addition to primitive predicates such as `<`, `=` and `>` there are also logical composition operations which enable us to construct compound predicates:

 ```scheme